itseduvieira/myblog/_i18n/en/about.md

 ## The series

 Although I am aware that I am not a writer, somehow I feel the urge to express my point of view about the world.
-Some of these topics, I have experienced throughout my life.
-Others, I’m just passionate enough to study about.
-Apart from some personal stuff, on this blog, I am going to write about technology, neuroscience and physics.
+On some of these topics, I have experienced them throughout my life.
+On others, I’m just passionate enough to study about them.
+Apart from some personal stuff, on this blog I intend to write about about the big picture of technology, neuroscience, psychology and physics.

-The way I chose to achieve this goal was splitting these topics in series, each one consisting of topics of each field by itself, which can be read independently.
-The same subject can also be presented in different areas of knowledge though, connected by two or more series.
+The way I chose to achieve this goal was splitting these topics in series, each one consisting of one specific field, which can be read independently.
+Sometimes though, the same subject can be approached on different areas of knowledge, connected by two or more series.

-But enough of talking about myself, let's dive into the real thing.
+By now it's time to dive into the real thing.

-### Retry, Abort, Fail?
+## Retry, Abort, Fail?

+> _My point of view on how technology became virtually omnipresent and affects us so deeply_

 This error message was very popular among personal computers back in the '80s, especially when windows based systems weren't around.

-### On a synapse's perspective
+## On a synapse's perspective

+> _How about we understand the most amazing machine ever created: the human brain?_

 A brain studying itself.
+How odd is that?

-### The least action
+## The least action

+> _This is where I give my impressions about the way physics try to explain the reality_

 Einstein's once said that an 'equation of everything' would represent a concept so elegant and simple, that any person should be able to understand it.

+He already tried it himself on his very own $$ {\displaystyle E=mc^{2}} $$.

-Following this idea of elegance and simplicity,
+Following this idea of elegance and simplicity, in the '40s, the 'least action principle' was used to demonstrate a way of encapsulate mostly motion theories into this simple concept.

+Since then, the simplest form of this principle $$ {\displaystyle \delta {\mathcal {S}}=0} $$ became one of the most fundamental equations in all physics.

-### Calming the storming sea
+## Calming the storming sea

+> _Sometimes you just need to talk about what you are feeling in order to feel better_

-The Great Wave off Kanagawa and the Monk Nichiren
+The Great Wave off Kanagawa being tamed by the monk Nichiren.